Instructions for authors

 Conflict of interest

 Authors should indicate whether they have a financial relationship with the organization that sponsored the research, even if it is their employment and / or home institution (university laboratory, hospital, other social or health structure.
-They must also confirm that they have complete control over the primary data and that they agree to accept a possible review of this data by the journal.
+They must also confirm that they have complete control over the primary data and that they agree a possible review of this data by the journal.

-Any other conflict of interest, personal or not, must also be declared, particularly when the author is a member of the Editorial Board or of the Scientific Committee.
+Any other conflict of interest, personal or not, must also be declared, particularly when the author is a member of the Editorial Board or the Scientific Committee.